5afe/safe-core-protocol-specs/modules/README.md

 	participant SignatureValidatorManager
 	participant RegistryContract

-	Account->>SignatureValidatorManager: Set SignatureValidatorContract for a specific domain SignatureValidatorManager->>RegistryContract: Check if contract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result
+	Account->>SignatureValidatorManager: Set SignatureValidatorContract for a specific domain along with a signature type.
+		SignatureValidatorManager->>RegistryContract: Check if contract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result
     SignatureValidatorManager-->>Account: Ok